-To honour his significant contribution to geotechnical engineering in Saskatchewan and on the economic development of Canada

-Dr. Christiansen developed and implemented methods for mapping the glacial geology of Saskatchewan.
+To honour his significant contribution to geotechnical engineering in Saskatchewan and on the economic development of Canada glacial geology of Saskatchewan.
 His original work yielded scholarly reference publications that detailed the nature and stratigraphy of glacial sediments, creating an invaluable geologic framework that has supported investment and regulation in the province.